You are currently browsing the nancy category

 The seal has been broken…

-§ April 28th, 2021 § Filed under comic strips, nancy, sluggo § 8 Comments
+§ April 28th, 2021 § Filed under comic strips, nancy, pal brook, sluggo § 8 Comments

 …your pal Mike has bought original comic art.

 Oh, I do own a few original pieces from hither and/or yon, either drawings made specifically for, and gifted to, me, and I own at least one original page from an Archie comic published in the 1990s (which comic…who can say?) that was also given to me.
-I have purchased original drawings, like this Fred Hembeck rendition of Sluggo, but I’ve never laid out money for a piece of artwork that was used to mass reproduction.
+I have purchased original drawings, like this Fred Hembeck rendition of Sluggo, but I’ve never laid out money for a piece of artwork that was used for mass reproduction.

 UNTIL LAST WEEK.